J370/Portfolio/_i18n/en/_posts/2019-11-14-bytehackz.md

 ---
 layout: blog/post
 title: "Byte Hackz"
 author: J370
 tags: [ Portfolio 2 ]
 categories: [ School ]
 image: assets/images/posts/solution.png
 ---
 The day has come to present for Byte Hackz.
 Yet, the AI does not seem to want to grow up.
-As of now, the AI thinks and talks like a 2 year old child.
-While some of the generated texts seems understandable, it is still written in gibberish and chunks of text.
+As of now, the AI thinks and talks like a 2-year-old child.
+While some generated texts seems understandable, it is still written in gibberish and chunks of text.
 However, it is quite remarkable as we only utilised roughly 2000 data points and had limited hardware capabilities.

 The database is completed with appropriate tables and relationships as we had earlier planned out.
 With a bit of magic from Jeffrey, the front end and back end are also able to communicate with each other using Django.